sffw/smartmutate/README.md

 ## Features

-- Support for common data formats like JSON, CSV, YAML, and XML
+- Supports for common data formats like JSON, CSV, YAML, and XML (more formats coming soon)
 - Available as command-line interface and as a Python Library
-- Secure API key management
 - Built-in format validation and error handling

 ## Installation